The Fisherman from Heiligensee

 The Fisherman from Heiligensee (Der Fischer vom Heiligensee) is a 1955 West German romantic comedy film directed by Hans H. König and starring Edith Mill, Lil Dagover and Albert Lieven.
-It was part of the post-war boom in heimatfilm in Germany.
+It was part of the post-war boom in heimatfilm pictures in Germany.

 The film's sets were designed by the art director Max Seefelder.
 The film was shot on location in Austria and Bavaria and at the Bavaria Studios in Munich.
 It was made using Agfacolor.